palera1n/docs/COMMONISSUES.md

 #### panic: mount exited (exit status 66)
 You are trying to use bindFS on iOS 16, which is not currently supported.
 If you have enough storage, use fakeFS, otherwise use rootless (very limited tweak support) or palera1n.sh tethered.

+#### Ignoring non-arm64 device
+palera1n uses the checkm8 BootROM exploit which relies on a hardware vulnerability in the A5-A11 chips.
+Apple has patched the vulnerability in A12 and newer chips, so it does not and **will never work** on those devices.

 ### Shell version (deprecated) specific